agudluri/python-developer-coding-challenge-2025/docs/challenge.md

 1. Accept the collaborator invite, clone the repo, and create a feature branch (`firstname-lastname-solution`).
 2. Commit work frequently with descriptive messages.
 3. Push your branch and open a PR against `main`.
 Tag your recruiting contact and include:
-   - Links or screenshots for passing tests, linting, and Terraform plans/applies.
+   - Links or screenshots for passing tests, linting, and Terraform plan output.
    - Deployment URLs (e.g., ECS service endpoint).
    - Instructions for accessing sample data if not committed.
+   - Pointer to your documented CI/CD plan.
 4. Leave the PR open until we complete review; expect follow-up questions or requested tweaks.

 ## Evaluation Criteria
 - **Data Handling:** Reliability and clarity of log ingestion, parsing, and enrichment.
 - **Analytics Quality:** Accuracy and usefulness of insights, anomaly detection, and visualization UX.
-- **Infrastructure & Automation:** Terraform structure, AWS security posture (least privilege, encryption), CI/CD robustness.
+- **Infrastructure & Automation:** Terraform structure, AWS security posture (least privilege, encryption), and the quality of your documented deployment/CI strategy.
 - **Code Quality:** Modularity, documentation, test coverage, and adherence to Python best practices.
 - **Developer Experience:** Clarity of README/setup instructions, reproducibility, and ease of review.